rstacruz/cheatsheets/xpath.md

 {:.greycode.no-head}

 ### Class check
-Xpath doesn't have the "check if part of space-separated list" operator, so this is the workaround:
+Xpath doesn't have the "check if part of space-separated list" operator, so this is the workaround ([source](http://pivotallabs.com/xpath-css-class-matching/)):

 ```sh
 //div[contains(concat(' ',normalize-space(@class),' '),' foobar ')]